-Key skills: Strong communication skills are needed for this role, as some patients may be limited in their cognitive ability.
+Key skills: Strong communication skills are needed for clinical psychologist jobs, as some patients may be limited in their cognitive ability.
 Knowledge of the biology of the body and various treatment methods are also essential in helping determine diagnoses.

 Salary expectation: between $51k and $106k (Payscale).

 What they do: Organisational psychologists study workplace behaviour.
 They work with management teams and human resources on staffing, training and employee development.
 Companies tend to hire organisational psychologists to help increase staff productivity and solve organisational problems, making it one of the most in-demand branches of psychology in the corporate world.

 Key skills: Research and analysing skills are needed to be able to formulate structured plans.